-- have been identified and will be implemented and maintained to reduce or prevent crime and disorder on and in the vicinity of their premises. - 17.2.3 Examples of control measures given to assist applicants when developing their operating schedule can be viewed in Appendix 1. - 17.2.4 Within the operating schedule for premises where alcohol will be sold, a premises supervisor must be designated ('designated premises supervisor' (DPS)), unless a relevant community premises disapplication has been applied for or authorised.
+- m.
+Provision of: - a. a dispersal policy - b.
+A searching policy and/or - c.
+Risk assessment process to consider the crime and disorder implications of individual DJ's and promotors; - control or prevention of customers entering and leaving with opened bottles/glasses - for example whilst they are observing smoke free regulations; - o. demarcation, capacity control, supervision and monitoring of areas immediately in the vicinity of the premises, used by smokers. - 17.2.6 Within the operating schedule for premises from which alcohol will be sold, a premises supervisor must be designated ('designated premises supervisor' DPS), unless a relevant community premises disapplication has been applied for/authorised.
 The licensing authority will expect the DPS to be the first point of contact for authorised officers.
-In exceptional circumstances, the Suffolk Constabulary may object to the designation of a new premises supervisor where they believe this would undermine the crime prevention objective. - 17.2.5 Where the Suffolk Constabulary object to an individual being appointed as a designated premises supervisor, or object to an application made by community premises management committee for the inclusion of the alternative licence condition, the licensing authority will arrange for a hearing.
-The hearing will consider the issue and both parties may put forward their arguments. - 17.2.6 The sub-committee considering the matter will confine their consideration to the issue of crime and disorder. - 17.2.7 Certain events (see section 22 below), which may require authority under the Licensing Act 2003, must be notified to the licensing authority using the temporary event notice procedure.
+In exceptional circumstances, the Suffolk Constabulary may object to the designation of a new premises supervisor where they believe that such appointment would undermine the crime prevention objective. - 17.2.7 Where the Suffolk Constabulary object to an individual being appointed as a designated premises supervisor, or object to an application made by community premises management committee for the inclusion of the alternative licence condition, the licensing authority will arrange for a hearing at which the issue can be considered and both parties may put their arguments.
+This will be held in accordance with the procedure outlined in section 11 above. - 17.2.8 The Licensing and Regulatory Sub-Committee considering the matter will confine their consideration to the issue of crime and disorder. - 17.2.9 Certain temporary events (see section 20 below) must be notified to the licensing authority using the temporary event notice procedure.
 Depending on the nature and location of such events these may, on occasion, have serious crime and disorder implications.
-Organisers of these events are encouraged to submit their notification as soon as reasonably practicable before the event, in line with existing statutory requirements, to enable the Suffolk Constabulary, the environmental health department of West Suffolk Council and the licensing authority to work with them to identify and reduce the risk of crime and disorder.
+Organisers of these events are encouraged to submit their notification as soon as reasonably practicable before the event, in line with existing statutory requirements, to enable the Suffolk Constabulary, the environmental health department of West Suffolk councils and the licensing authority to work with them to identify and reduce the risk of crime and disorder.